docker/docs/ee/ucp/admin/install/upgrade.md

 ## Plan the upgrade

-As part of the upgrade process, you'll upgrade the Docker EE Engine installed on each node of the cluster to version 17.06.2-ee-8.
+As part of the upgrade process, you'll upgrade the Docker EE Engine installed on each node of the cluster to version 17.06.2-ee-8 or higher.
 You should plan for the upgrade to take place outside of business hours, to ensure there's minimal impact to your users.